Tomson Hall 220

 College Entrance Tests

 The single most important academic factor for applicants to St. Olaf is the record of achievement reflected in the candidate's high school transcript.
-Standardized test results are important, but a secondary, factor.
-Applicants are advised to take either the ACT or SAT early in the college admissions process, and not later than fall of the senior year.
+Standardized test results are important, but a secondary factor.
+St. Olaf does not require submission of standardized test scores, but we will accept and consider them in our review process for students who choose to submit them.
+Applicants who choose to submit scores are advised to take either the ACT or SAT early in the college admissions process, and not later than fall of the senior year.
 High school counseling/guidance offices have information on the tests, test dates, testing centers, and registration procedures.

 Types of Application

-Two types of application are available to students: Early Decision and Regular Decision
+Three types of application are available to students: Early Decision, Early Action, and Regular Decision

 Early Decision Application